kharchenkolab/Baysor/README.md

     - [Choice of parameters](#choice-of-parameters)
     - [Multi-threading](#multi-threading)

-## News ([0.4.2] — 2020-11-26)
+## News ([0.4.3] — 2021-04-06)

+- Improved molecule clustering
+- Added the option `--save-polygons=GeoJSON` to save cell boundary polygons in the GeoJSON format
-- Fixed Makefile julia version
+- Fixed plotting performance
-- `min-transcripts-per-center` is renamed to `min-molecules-per-segment` and is working now
-- Fixed visualization of prior segmentation
+- Estimating scale when prior segmentation is provided as a CSV column

 *See the [changelog](CHANGELOG.md) for more detalis.*